SS Beaverford: Recognition

 In 1944 an article supposedly based on accounts from one of the other ships in Convoy HX 84 was written by Norman Mackintosh, published in the magazine Canada's Weekly and republished in the Evening Standard in London which praised the sacrifice of Beaverford: "For more than four hours she was afloat, followed by the raider, firing and fighting to the last.
 Using the big reserve of engine power for speed, and superb seamanship for steering and manoeuvering to baffle and evade the enemy's aim, for all that time she held her own, hit by shells but firing back and delaying the raider hour by hour while the rest of the convoy made their escape."

 However, given that the convoy ships were scattering in all directions, it is unlikely that anyone on another ship could have reliably seen all of this.
-The story is also contradicted by the account Scheer's captain wrote after the war.
+The story is also contradicted by the account Admiral Scheer's captain wrote after the war.
 Krancke paid generous tribute to the courage of Jervis Bay, and of a small burning freighter that fired back just before she sank (this must have been Kenbane Head).
-But he did not mention any battle with Beaverford, which he records only as a ship carrying a deck cargo of timber that Scheer caught up with as it fled at speed far to the south of the main action.
+But he did not mention any battle with Beaverford, which he records only as a ship carrying a deck cargo of timber that Admiral Scheer caught up with as it fled at speed far to the south of the main action.
 When finally caught, Beaverford proved hard to sink by gunfire, and was therefore torpedoed to save ammunition.

 The sinking of Beaverford was witnessed from Fresno City, also fleeing south.
 Her captain's log recorded: "The Beaverford, bearing 110 degrees East South East was attacked and set on fire, distant about 10 miles".
 There is no mention of any fight or any return fire from Beaverford, and far from being a four or five hour battle, Beaverford was attacked only 50 minutes after Kenbane Head and about an hour before Scheer caught up with Fresno City.
 There was no time for any such battle.

 Some writers complain that Beaverford received no official recognition for its role in the battle, but that may be because the story only emerged years later, and is unsupported by credible evidence.